user4815162342/stew-gui/install/creating_distributables.md

    dh_make --native --copyright gpl --single -p stew-gui-linux_0.1
 ```

-To do a clean rebuild on this package, call ```./build-linux```.
+To do a clean rebuild on this package, call ```./build-linux``` (with the current directory being the one that script is found in).
 Or, use ```dpkg-buildpackage``` with whatever parameters you need, just keep in mind that the created files will not be moved into 'distributables' that way.

 Right now, there is a lintian error output at the end of this process that indicates that the binary does not have a man page.
 This
 is a known issue that has to be dealt with.

+The package built will always be the same package as the last one built.
+If you need to update the package versioning to reflect the
+latest version number of the executable, then call ```./up-version-linux``` (again from the same directory).
+This will get the version and call 'dch' with it to enter a value in the changelog, then call build-linux.